Africa

 Day 7

-Today is one long game viewing day as we travel 5-hours to the vast Savuti Plains in Chobe Game Reserve, driving along sandy roads suitable only for 4x4 vehicles and stopping for a picnic lunch along the way.
+Today is one long game viewing day as we travel 5-hours to the vast Savuti Plains in Chobe Game Reserve, driving along sandy roads suitable only for 4x4 vehicles.

-We then continue to Savuti which, unlike the vast majority of the country, is not a totally flat landscape and has large outcrops of volcanic rock that reach up out of the Kalahari sands, towering over the endless savanna and providing a habitat for a completely different array of small wildlife, birds and plants.
-These desert-like landscapes offer world-acclaimed game viewing – including the famous Savute lion prides, leopard, wild dogs, bull elephants, black-backed jackal, bat-eared foxes, hyena, cheetah, tsessebe, kudu, impala, ostrich and more.
-Savuti has been the stage for many of the most dramatic wildlife documentaries in Africa.
-The now dry Savuti Channel runs throught this landscape, linking the dry sand veld with the waterholes, hills and grasslands of what was once the Savuti Marsh.
+These landscapes offer world-acclaimed game viewing – especially for predators.
+Unlike the vast majority of the country, Savuti is not a totally flat landscape and large outcrops of volcanic rock reach up out of the Kalahari sands, towering over the endless savanna and providing a habitat for a completely different array of small wildlife, birds and plants.
+Savuti has been the stage for many of the most dramatic wildlife documentaries in Africa and the now dry Savuti Channel runs throught this landscape, linking the sand veld with the waterholes, hills and grasslands of what was once the Savuti Marsh.

 Days 8 To 9